by April Renee, Financial Advisor and inaugural WER member

 In nature and within myself.

 If you know of a SOF veteran who’s suffering, please share the following information with them.
-Article written by Patricia Alexander for 'Time for a Hero' organization:
+Article written by Patricia Alexander for 'Time for a Hero' organization can be found by clicking here.

 by Patricia Alexander, Ph.D Clinical Psychologist